reliablyhq/documentation/docs/getting-started/org-management/index.md

 ## View your current organization

-To see the active organization and its details, simply run `reliably org current`.
+To see the active organization and its details, run `reliably org current`.

 ```reliably
 <span class="token dollar"></span>reliably org current